How to Attract Candidates to Your Company

 “Some progressive companies like T-Mobile are doing Facebook video streams showing what a day in the life of an employee at the company is like,” Grossman says.
 Businesses are also using Twitter chats to answer questions from job seekers, Grossman adds.

-Instagram stories can also help your company reach job seekers.
+Instagram stories can also help you attract candidates to your company.
 For instance, you can use stories to share photos from a fun event, like the company’s holiday party or an employee appreciation day.

 You can improve how you market a job and stay relevant to today’s job seekers by embracing the latest recruiting technology.
 As Smith puts it, “If your company doesn’t adopt new technology, you’re not going to attract the best talent.”